 In recent years, lithium-oxygen batteries have intrigued researchers with their potential.
-They can store at least two to three times the energy as lithium-ion batteries can, which are the current standard for consumer electronics, so laptops could theoretically run longer on a single charge and electric cars would drive farther.
+They can store at least two to three times the energy as lithium-ion batteries can, which is the current standard for consumer electronics, so laptops could theoretically run longer on a single charge and electric cars would drive farther.

 But they’re not quite there yet.
 For now, Li-O2 batteries operate sluggishly and have short lives.
 Compounding matters, it’s hard to get a sense of how to fix that because figuring out the exact nature of their chemistry has proved tricky.

 But researchers in the lab of Prof. André D. Taylor in Chemical & Environmental Engineering have devised a method that brings marketable Li-O2 batteries closer to reality, improving both the batteries’ performance and the ability to study them.
 Their findings are published online in ACS Nano Letters.
 Won-Hee Ryu, a former post-doc in Taylor’s lab and now an assistant professor in the Department of Chemical and Biological Engineering at Sookmyung Women’s University, is the lead author.

 One of the big problems with Li-O2 batteries is their production of oxides, and its effect on the electrode.
 “What happens is the catalysts on the electrode surface get buried with the oxide, so it’s no longer an effective catalyst,” Taylor said.
 Those solids build up on the electrodes, where the catalysts are placed, leading to an early battery death.